haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ### Pattern Matching with Guards

-Pattern matching can be combined with guards for a more sophisticated logic
+Pattern matching can be combined with guards for a more sophisticated logic:

 ```haskell
 -- Check whether a Maybe Int is positive